About the Society

 Where are we?

-Our ground is a short distance to the north-east of Leamington based at Old Leamington Rugby Football Club (CV32 6QP).
+The club has recently moved to Kenilworth (just north of Leamington Spa) and is based at Kenilworth Rugby Football Club (CV8 2AL).
 During the winter months we also shoot indoors at Trinity School (CV32 6NB) in the town.
 If you require more specific directions and maps please contact the club secretary.

 Pictures of the committee are here.